iradukundajp/Portfolio/planning/backlog.md

 # Backlog

-A collection of user stories you can choose from.
-Stories inside each priority level are not necessarily in order, it's up to your group to decide how they fit into your strategy.
-These are also just suggestion, feel free to change them or create your own!

-## Must-Haves

-> these are necessary for basic usability
+## `Jean Paul portfolio` page

+### Must-Have

+- [ ] As a user I want to see a navigation bar

+  - navigation which will allow to easily navigate to all pages .

-- [ ] As a title I want to ... so that ...
+- [ ] As a user I want to see my name as a logo
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_

-## Should-Haves

-> these will complete the user experience, but are not necessary
+  - there is a Logo at the top left of the page

+- [ ] As a user I can read an introduction about person's portfolio

+  - there is a sections directly under the background

+- [ ] As a user I can read an introduction about person's portfolio

+  - there is a sections directly under the background

-- [ ] As a ...
-I want to ... so that ...
+- [ ] As a user I want to see information about work the person has done
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_

-## Could-Haves

-> would be really cool ... if there's time
+  - There is a link to projects page where you can see all projects and experience

+### Should Haves

-- [ ] As a ...
-I want to ... so that ...
+- [ ] As a user, I want the website to be responsive to every device

-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_
+  - the site will be responsive to different screen sizes

+### Could Haves

+- [ ] I want to get in touch with someone quickly

+  - There is a contact page to give information on how to reach me